-During 2019, restructuring charges of \$5.0 million were incurred related to the closure of the Dongguan facility related to the reduction of 137 full time equivalents ("FTEs") in China, including ongoing administrative staff charges to close the facility and certain provisions on property, plant and equipment, accounts receivable and inventory.
+During 2020, restructuring charges of \$4.1 million were incurred.
+Primarily, the charges related to the planned closure of the Zacatecas facility with charges incurred of \$4.4 million, of which \$3.1 million related severance charges impacting 857 FTEs in Zacatecas, in addition to charges of \$1.3 million including ongoing administrative staff charges to close the facility and certain provisions on property, plant and equipment, accounts receivable and inventory.
+In addition, restructuring charges of \$0.4 million were incurred related to the reduction of 20 FTEs in the U.S. This was offset by recoveries and reversals of existing provisions of \$0.7 million related to the closure of the Dongguan facility.
+During 2019, restructuring charges of \$5.0 million were incurred related to the closure of the Dongguan facility related to the reduction of 137 FTEs in China, including ongoing administrative staff charges to close the facility and certain provisions on property, plant and equipment, accounts receivable and inventory.
 In addition, restructuring charges of \$3.0 million were incurred related to the reduction of 47 FTEs in U.S., 8 FTEs in Canada and 630 FTEs and contract employees in Mexico.